Managing Your Finances With A Power Of Attorney

 A Powerful Tool For Critical Situations

-Here at the Law Office of Deborah N. Arthur, our attorneys can further protect your estate by drafting financial powers of attorney that are durable.
+Here at the Law Office of Rebecca L. Evans, our attorneys can further protect your estate by drafting financial powers of attorney that are durable.
 This means that, should you become disabled or incapacitated, your agent still has all of the powers listed in your financial power of attorney.
 This allows your agent to take care of your finances when you are unable to do so, thus protecting your assets from possible foreclosure or credit infractions.
 Alternatively, if you have not named an agent in a financial power of attorney the court would need to appoint a person as conservator to manage your resources and report each and every transaction on an annual accounting.

 You can always revise or revoke your financial power of attorney, as long as you are legally competent, and then your agent would no longer have the powers previously given to them in the financial power of attorney.
 However, our lawyers do suggest that if you do revoke a financial power of attorney you make sure to contact any financial institutions that were previously given a copy of the financial power of attorney so they do not continue to allow your agent to act under the revoked financial power of attorney.